binkley/homebrewery-files/witch.md

 _A little help never hurt nobody, I always say._

 - **Heroism** <br>
-  Temp HP and fear immunity &mdash; courage brewed in a teacup.
+  Drink your tea, it'll give you courage.
+I knew I could count on you.

 - **Longstrider** <br>
-  A blessing for swift feet, whether on errands or escapes.
+  A blessing for swift feet, errands, escapes, or escapades.

 - **Protection from Evil and Good** <br>
   Iron pins, salt circles, and stern words keep the otherworld at bay.